 BALEAP Professional Issues Meeting

 English Language Education at The University of Edinburgh's Centre for Open Learning is delighted to announce that we will be hosting the BALEAP PIM on the theme of ‘The EAP Student: Identity, Community and Belonging’.
-We invite interested academics and teaching professionals to join us.
+We look forward to welcoming you to Edinburgh on Saturday 15th November.

 • the ways in which academic identities emerge and re-emerge